asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 ####Third-Party Libraries and Frameworks

-If you team adopts many third-party libraries to address identical or even similar problems consider adding agreed upon libraries to your coding conventions document.
+If your team adopts many third-party libraries to address identical or even similar problems consider adding agreed upon libraries to your coding conventions document.
 This can be the used as the rationale to reject code reviews that add additional third-party libraries in favor of the agreed upon libraries.

 ####Rule Rationale

-Consider adding rationale for rules if there may be disagreement on the team.
+Consider adding rationale for rules if there might be disagreement on the team.
 This allows the document to serve as an educational tool in your organization and will help new developers who join your team.
 It helps to add links to articles that explain the rationale in more detail.

 ####Reference Implementations